chef-cft/chef-examples/examples/ChefTestKitchenEncryptedDataBags.md

 1. In the above, `data_bags` is the path that will be referenced in Test Kitchen for all data bags used. `credentials` represents the `data bag` that will be used.
-1. Next, create a file called `hab.json`, in it we're going to store some fake Habitat credentials, add this to the file and save it:
+1. Next, create a file called `hab.json` in the root of your cookbook directory, in it we're going to store some fakeHabitat credentials, add this to the file and save it:
     ```json
     {
         "id": "hab",